remdeveloper/restaurant-reservation-system/README.md

 Live Demo: https://restaurant-reservation-system-phi.vercel.app/
 ## Summary
 The Restaurant Reservation System is used to keep track of guest reservations and table assignments.
 The user can create new reservations, keep track of where reservations are seated, keep track of occupied tables, search for existing reservations, and make changes to reservations.
+Web app was developed using CSS, HTML, JavaScript, Bootstrap, React, Express, Node, PostgreSQL, and Knex.

 ### Knex